Kene10-codes/weatherApp/README.md

 # weatherApp

-A web-based Weather Application that enables users to know the weather conditions of different countries real time.
+A web-based Weather Application focused primarily on tempersture of cities and countries real time.